Skip to main content

 Ask for help

 Talk with a colleague, manager or someone in human resources (HR) if you feel stressed at work.
-Some employers may have an Employee Assistance Programme (EAP) that you could contact.
+Some employers may also have an Employee Assistance Programme (EAP) that you could contact.

 Stress - tips and self-help